oauthjs/node-oauth2-server/.vscode/README.md

 # VSCode Configuration

-This folder contains opt-in [Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) and [Extension Recommendations](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions) that the our team recommends using when working on this repository.
+This folder contains opt-in [Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) and [Extension Recommendations](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions) that our team recommends using when working on this repository.

 ## Usage